This post may contain affiliate links. Please read our disclosure policy.

 Garlic Butter Shrimp is a super easy dish to make.
-This recipe guides you on how to cook it Filipino style.
-The result is a rich and flavorful shrimp dish that can be best enjoyed with rice.
+This recipe shows how to cook this beloved dish the Filipino way.
+I like how it turned out.
+The dish is rich and flavorful.
+I enjoyed eating it with newly cooked white rice.

 The use of shrimp with scales and head make this unique from other versions.
 People who are used to buy frozen shrimp from the supermarket might find this uncommon.
 Cooking shrimp in this form is actually a common practice in some Asian countries, including the Philippines.
 Dishes such as Sinignag na Hipon, Halabas na Hipon, and Nilasing na Hipon uses cleaned fresh shrimp with head and shell.
 I personally like shrimp in this form because it is tastier.
 You’ll find most of the flavors concentrated below the head.